poroping/terraform-provider-fortios/v2/docs/index.md

 Effort has been made to make this a drop-in replacement.
 However there may be some gotchas.

+- Some old resources are missing, assuming these are from 6.0 track which is EOL anyway.
+But there maybe some other endpoints that were missed.
 - This provider will enforce network addresses for resources such as router_bgp_network.
 Even though FortiOS API will convert on the fly.
 This will fail during planning phase and should be obvious and easy to resolve.
 - Sorting resources were re-written.
 Raise an Issue on GitHub if this is something that needs to be backported.
 - PKI auth has not been tested.